 These Framers wanted to make sure the new government would make the best decisions for the people and not take advantage of the power to make laws.
 So, they created a three-branch government.
 Each branch has its own powers.
 This creates what we call “checks and balances,” which are supposed to keep any one branch of government from becoming too powerful.
 Let’s look at the three parts of government and the checks and balances as they relate to making laws.

 The Legislative Branch is Congress, which is split into two parts: The House of Representatives and the Senate.
 Congress is where laws begin.
-The members of Congress write proposed laws, which are called bills, and then vote on them.
+The members of Congress write proposed laws (bills), and then vote on them.

 The Judiciary Branch is the courts, including the Supreme Court.
-When someone thinks a law goes against the Constitution, the judges and justices of this branch study the law and the situation that lead to the case.
-They decide if the law is within or in violation of the people’s rights.
+When someone thinks a law goes against the Constitution, the judges and justices of this branch study the law and the situation that has resulted in the legal dispute.
+They decide whether or not the law is in violation of the people’s rights.

 The Rights of the People